Do You Understand the New and Impulsive B2B Buyer?

 Trade Show Blog

-I don’t consider myself “old,” yet I remember business-to-business sales before the Internet.
+I don’t consider myself “old,” but I remember business-to-business sales before the Internet.
 You contacted a salesperson, who was the “Gatekeeper of All Information.”
 Then you went through a series of meetings, learning a little more with each one.
 After all the meetings with all the potential vendors, you made a decision.
 It was time-consuming, expensive, and frustrating.

 “As one of the most serious of Internet users, the B2B buyer has been transformed through adaptation to the new online environment.
 A new breed of B2B buyer has arisen, a species that is more connected, more impatient, more elusive, more impulsive, and more informed than its pre-millennium ancestors.”